twallett/Machine-Learning-From-Scratch/NeuralNetworks/README.md

 ## 1. Perceptron

-The Perceptron is a fundamental neural network model for binary classification.
-It's based on the concept of weighted inputs and a threshold activation function.
+The Perceptron is a fundamental neural network model for solving linearly seperable problems.
+This neural network architecture was developed in the late 1950's and is characterized by having weighted inputs and a threshold activation function.
+Another key feature is its decision boundary, a line, that is fast and reliable for the class of problems it can solve.
+A key limitation of this architecture, as evidence by the XOR problem, is, as hinted previously, its inability to solve problems that are not linearly seperable.

 ### $\underline{Forwardpropagation}:$
 ### $n = W \cdot p + b$